-Entrepreneurs relish the concept of being in control.
+Business owners typically relish being in control.
 It’s why many start their own business.
 They take ownership for their decisions, actions, and results.
 So maybe they don’t need accountability?
 Or do they?

 While controlling your destiny is valuable, many business owners recognize one simple truth.
 It can be lonely at the top.
-When was the last time someone congratulated you on a job well done?
-Or called to check on your progress toward your goals?
+When was the last time someone called to check on your progress and goals?
 Or challenged you to think bigger and try new things?
+Or maybe congratulated you on a job well done?

-Accountability has a big impact on business success.
-Do you need accountability and a fresh perspective during these uncertain times?
+Accountability can impact business success.
+Do you need accountability or maybe a fresh perspective during these uncertain times?

-- I know what I need to do, but I’m not sure how, so I procrastinate.
+- I know what I need to do, but often procrastinate.

-- I have a lot of ideas but get stuck in the weeds so I miss out on opportunities.
+- With so many ideas, I get stuck in the weeds and miss out on opportunities.

 - I have goals and a plan, but find I go off in other directions a lot.

-- We’re doing well, but have so much more potential – what am I missing?
+- The business is doing well, but we have more potential.
+What am I missing?

-- I love being my own boss, but not reporting to anyone makes it easy to put things off!
+- Being my own boss is great.
+But not reporting to anyone makes it easy to put things off!

 How to Build Accountability

-Whether it be a colleague, another owner or a business coach, an accountability partner can help you get focused, stay on track, prioritize tasks, deal with overwhelm, make better choices — and provide a fresh perspective to challenges or roadblocks.
+Whether it be a colleague, another business owner, or a business coach, an accountability partner can help you get focused, stay on track, prioritize tasks, deal with overwhelm, make better choices — and provide a fresh perspective to challenges or roadblocks.
 Today, this can be especially helpful.

 When choosing an accountability partner, be sure you ask someone who is up to the challenge.
 They should be willing to ask hard questions and remind you of your goals – even if you don’t want to hear it!